 Dermal Fillers are a group of gel substances which are used in facial aesthetics to contour or add volume to places where wrinkles and folds have appeared due to aging.
 Fillers may also be used to correct lines and wrinkles, but their primary purpose is to plump facial features such as lips, cheeks, chin, and other areas that have lost volume because of aging and other elements.

 Botox is designed for injection into specific muscles to temporarily reduce wrinkles.
 Botox relaxes the muscles that create unpleasant wrinkles and lines by blocking motor/neuron impulses.
 This leaves the face with a natural and attractive look.
-The medical use of Botox is extremely valuable for many disease processes that generate involuntary spasticity such as muscular dystrophy, crossed eyes, neck spasms, migraine headaches and more.
+The medical use of Botox in Michigan is extremely valuable for many disease processes that generate involuntary spasticity such as muscular dystrophy, crossed eyes, neck spasms, migraine headaches and more.

 While side effects and adverse reactions do exist, they are very rare for the use of Botox.
 Possible side effects of Botox include: dry mouth, discomfort or pain at the injection site, tiredness, headache, neck pain, double vision, blurred vision, dry eyes, and allergic reactions.
-Botox is used with caution and carefully selected doses for aesthetic enhancement.
+Botox in mid Michigan is used with caution and carefully selected doses for aesthetic enhancement.

 Are there side effects or risks with Fillers?

 Short term side effects can include redness, swelling, pain, itching, bruising or tenderness at the injection site.
 These can usually be relieved with a cold compress.
 Because lips are more sensitive, swelling after lip fillers may last up to a few days.